Can We Raise the 2 Percent?

 There are some rosy numbers out there for the giving world.
-In 2014, the last full year numbers are available, charitable giving to donor advised funds (like the National Christian Foundation) was $29 billion—which is nearly 6 percent of total giving.
+In 2014, the last full year numbers are available, charitable giving to donor advised funds (like The Signatry) was $29 billion—which is nearly 6 percent of total giving.

 The Atlas for Giving predicted for 2015 that overall charitable giving might decrease by 3.2 percent for a total of $442 billion—still an apparently healthy number.